+%block% POSITIONS_FRAC

-%percent%BLOCK POSITIONS_FRAC %coordsFrac% %percent%ENDBLOCK POSITIONS_FRAC
+%coordsFrac%

+%endblock% POSITIONS_FRAC

 Take a moment to look through each file for each optimization step.

 Notice the %keyword% values in the job.pbs templates.
 These are used to enter information that is specific to a search or structure when the actual input files are written prior to job submission.
 Click the "Help" button for a full listing of the available keywords.